Power (Kanye West song): Reception

 MTV Buzzworthy's Chris Ryan gave a positive review of the video, stating that it "marks a change in the way we look at music videos as a medium—it's less a music video, more a modern art montage with a heavy dose of ancient Egyptian imagery and possible references to Michelangelo's "The Creation of Adam" (with a fair Kanye-esque helping of chesty females).
 In it, Kanye West ironically builds an unattainable artistic empire fit for a king (or pharaoh), while condemning the role power plays in our lives.
 So much to think about."
 Beningo of Daily News compared the video to the work of Michael Jackson, calling it an event of a video.
 Hitfix's Katie Hasty mused that West "put on a crown for 'Jesus Walks,' so it was only a matter of time before he ascended into heaven," describing the video as a "little weird, a little funny."
 The video for "Power" earned multiple nominations; Best Special Effects and Best Art Direction at the 2011 MTV Video Music Awards, Best Visual Effects and Best Urban Video at the 2010 UK Music Video Awards., along with Best Hip-Hop Video at the 2011 MTV Video Music Aid Japan.
 NME named it the second best music video of 2010.
 Rolling Stone listed it among the ten best music videos of 2010.

 Lawsuit

 In 2022, Declan Colgan Music Ltd, the owners of the mechanical license for "21st Century Schizoid Man", filed a lawsuit against UMG, claiming that West had sampled it in "Power" without an appropriate license.
 They claimed that they had been underpaid in royalties by UMG.
+The case was settled in May 2024.